 Alabama House Bill 393

 HB 393 introduces several important amendments to the current auto dealer license regulations in Alabama.
-Most of these amendments will not come into effect prior to October 1, 2020, though.
+Most of these amendments will come into effect on October 1, 2020.
 Here are the most important changes to the auto dealer regulations in Alabama:

 These are the most important amendments introduced by HB 393 to the current auto dealer regulations in Alabama.
 See the next section for a more detailed explanation of the surety bond requirement.